GuanceCloud/datakit/internal/export/doc/en/inputs/opentelemetry.md

 ## Delete Metric Tags {#del-metric}

 There are many useless tags in the indicators reported by OTEL.
 These are all of **String** type.
-They have been deleted because they occupy too much memory and bandwidth and will not be uploaded to the GuanCe cloud center.
+They have been deleted because they occupy too much memory and bandwidth and will not be uploaded to the cloud center.

 These tags include: